permazen/permazen/permazen-demo/src/demo/README-RAFT.txt

 reads.
 As long as as a node is part of a majority, the state machine is fully operational.

-Here's how to set up a Raft key/value store with JSimpleDB using AtomicArrayKVStore as the local persistent store.
+Here's how to set up a Raft key/value store with Permazen using AtomicArrayKVStore as the local persistent store.

 Let A, B, C, ... represent the nodes in the cluster.
 In this example